Rights of Employees

 Meal and Rest Breaks

 While employers typically provide lunch and meal breaks in New Jersey, there is no legal requirement for most employers to provide any breaks.
 Your right to take time off might be set by a formal policy in the company’s employee handbook, an informal policy or even an unwritten practice.
-These policies are rarely legally enforceable.
-However, if you do have an enforceable offer letter or employment contract that spells out how much time you can take off for meals or other breaks, there is a good chance that agreement is legally enforceable.New York Law
+These policies rarely are legally enforceable.
+However, if you are fortunate enough to have an enforceable offer letter or employment contract that spells out how much time you can take off for meals or other breaks, there is a good chance that provision is legally enforceable.New York Law

 In contrast, New York State law requires employers to provide certain employees meal breaks.
 Specifically, the following are the minimum requirements for meal breaks in New York State: